 Some buyers might want or need to make a purchase agreement contingent on the sale of their current home.

 Sellers might be less than thrilled to see this.
 A seller has no idea if you live in a highly marketable home or an eyesore in an undesirable area.
 It's tough for sellers to know if they should take a chance on an offer with this contingency or hold out for a more solid buyer.

 Talk to your real estate agent regarding this contingency.
 You may be buying in an area where this contingency is commonplace.
 But in hot real estate markets, it can put buyers at a disadvantage.

-A document known as the VA Amendment to Contract is required for every VA purchase loan.
+Unfortunately, no, an appraisal contingency is required for VA loans.
+The contingency lies within a document known as the VA Amendment to Contract and is required for every VA purchase loan.
 This contingency safeguards a VA buyer's earnest money if the appraisal comes in low.

 There are dozens of other potential contract contingencies.
 They're all hyper-dependent on your specific situation, from the housing market and the seller to your finances and more.